sussy-code/smov/.github/CONTRIBUTING.md

 ### Language Contributions
 Language contributions help movie-web massively, allowing people worldwide to use our app!

-We use weblate for crowdsourcing our translations.
+We use Weblate for crowdsourcing our translations.
+[Click here to go to our translation tool.](https://movie-web.github.io/links/weblate)

 1. First make sure you make an account. (click the link above)
 2. Click the language you want to help translate, if it's not listed you can click the plus top left to add a new language.